-For online submissions, please use the ASH awards portal.
 For email submissions, send all required documents in one PDF to firstname.lastname@example.org; separate emails will not be considered.
 The PDF file should be named in the following format: Mentor Award [Nominee’s Lastname-Firstname] [Year].pdf (e.g. Mentor Award Press-Oliver 2017.pdf).

 The following documents are required in order to submit a nomination package: